Chart Color Schemes

 Wamberal's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Wamberal.
-Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+AreaSearch's assessment indicates low prevalence of common health conditions among both young and old age cohorts.

-Private health cover was found to be exceptionally high at approximately 61% of the total population (4,352 people), compared to the national average of 55.7%.
-The most common medical conditions were asthma and arthritis, impacting 7.3 and 7.0% of residents respectively.
-72.4% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Working-age residents had low chronic condition prevalence.
-As of 2021, the area has 20.6% of residents aged 65 and over (1,466 people), which is higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors were above average, with national rankings broadly in line with the general population.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (4,352 people), compared to the national average of 55.7%.
+The most common medical conditions are asthma and arthritis, impacting 7.3 and 7.0% of residents respectively.
+A total of 72.4% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents have low chronic condition prevalence.
+The area has 20.6% of residents aged 65 and over (1,466 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health